 Qualcomm is largest provider of smartphone SoCs, shipping chips for the majority of flagship, mid-tier, and even low-end smartphone releases each ear.
 Qualcomm’s SoCs fall under the Snapdragon branding.
-Premium chips boasting the company’s best technology come under the Snapdragon 800 series banner, such as the latest Snapdragon 865.
+Premium chips boasting the company’s best technology come under the Snapdragon 800 series banner, such as the latest Snapdragon 888.
 Mid and super-mid tier products are branded with Snapdragon 600 and 700 series names respectively.
 Such as the Snapdragon 765 which sports 5G connectivity.
-Entry level products are named under the 400 series.
+Entry-level products are named under the 400 series.

-Samsung’s Exynos naming scheme now very closely resembles Huawei’s, but this has now changed.
+Samsung’s Exynos naming scheme used to closely resembles Huawei’s, but this has now changed.
 The Kirin 9000 is Huawei’s latest flagship chip, which comes in 4G and 5G variants.
 The Kirin 600 series is much like the Snapdragon 600 range, offering mid-tier specifications for more affordable smartphones.
-Finally, MediaTek’s Helio range spans affordable P series products up to the gaming focused G series.
+Finally, MediaTek’s Helio range spanned affordable P series products up to the gaming-focused G series.
 The manufacturer’s latest flagship series is the Dimensity 1200, followed closely by the Dimensity 1100.

 It all starts with the CPU